kedro-org/kedro/docs/source/integrations/databricks_development_workflow.md

 - Auto-completion and suggestions for code, improving your development speed and accuracy.
 - Linters like Pylint or Flake8 can be integrated to catch potential issues in your code.
-- Static type checkers like mypy can check types in your code, helping to identify potential type-related issues early in the development process.
+- Static type checkers like Mypy can check types in your code, helping to identify potential type-related issues early in the development process.

 To set up these features, look for instructions specific to your IDE (for instance, [VS Code](https://code.visualstudio.com/docs/python/linting)).